ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 A proposed new tier 1 target must be reviewed and approved by the core engineering team based on these requirements.
 In addition, the release team must approve the viability and value of supporting the target.
-For a tier 1 target, this will typically take place via a full RFC proposing the target, to be jointly reviewed and approved by the core engineering team and release team.

 In addition, the devops team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
-This review and approval may take place in a PR adding the target to CI, by an devops team member reporting the outcome of a team discussion, or by including the devops team in the RFC proposing the target.
+This review and approval may take place in a PR adding the target to CI, by a devops team member reporting the outcome of a team discussion.

 - Tier 1 targets must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production